Update 11 Oct, 2:30 PM EST – Public charge rule blocked!

 This new rule does not apply to US citizens but will be applicable for H1B, H4, L1, L2, B1, B2, O1, O3, TN, TD, E visa workers applying for visa at US embassy or extending status or filing adjustment of status.

-The public charge rule will start from Oct 15, 2019 for applications filed on or after Oct 15.
 The current pending applications will not be affected by this new rule.

 - If you use any public benefit for more than 12 months in total in last 36-month period OR